Community Integration of SMIs in Supportive Housing

 Community In-Alliance for Recovery: Challenging Mental Health Stigma in Rural China

-Description: This three-year project is based on research collaboration between the University of Pennsylvania School of Social Policy & Practice and Department of Social Work and Social Administration, The University of Hong Kong.
-Building on the expertise of a multi-disciplinary team of researchers from the fields of health communication, psychiatry, public health, social administration and social work, the goal is to design, evaluate, and disseminate a family-based health messaging intervention to reduce stigma of mental illness among the general public in rural China.
-A one-day training program, designed to reduce the stigmatizing attitudes held by community health workers towards families affected by serious mental illness, was implemented in Xinjin County, Chengdu, Sichuan Province, where a 21-year prospective and epidemiological study on mental illness and mental health services has been conducted.
+This project is based on research collaboration between the University of Pennsylvania School of Social Policy & Practice and Department of Social Work and Social Administration, The University of Hong Kong, China.
+Building on the expertise of a multi-disciplinary team of researchers from the fields of health communication, psychiatry, public health, social administration and social work, the goal of the project is to design and test a family-based intervention to reduce stigma of mental illness in rural China.
+A one-day training program, designed to reduce the stigmatizing attitudes held by community health workers towards families affected by serious mental illness, was implemented in Xinjin County, Sichuan Province, in January 2019.
 The project team adopts the principles of community-based participatory research through partnering with the local healthcare system.
 The investigators used the photo-elicitation interviewing (PEI) method to document the experiences of stigma and discrimination in persons diagnosed with schizophrenia and their family members.
 Case scenarios were then adapted from the PEI data as a core component of the training program.

-Dates: since 2015
+Dates: 2015 – present

-Professor Irene Wong is Associate Professor at the School of Social Policy & Practice.
+Professor Irene Wong is Professor at the School of Social Policy & Practice.
 She also holds a secondary appointment as Associate Professor of Psychology in Psychiatry at the Department of Psychiatry, University of Pennsylvania.
 She has more than thirty years of experience as a social work practitioner, educator and researcher, with an interdisciplinary focus that spans the fields of community development, housing and homelessness, and mental health services research.